shortstheory/underwater-dtn/README.md

 Therefore, an implementation of DTNs for UnetStack MAY NOT use packet replication.

-A hypothetical Unet Link agent supporting the DTN protocol described in this document is referred to as `DtnLink`.
+The DTN protocol developed in this project is referred to as `DtnLink`.

 Use Cases
 ---------